barnex/barnex.github.io/index.md

 ## coffe-cpu

 After drinking too much coffee, [@MathiasHelsen](https://github.com/mathiashelsen) and I built a softcore CPU on FPGA.
+The coffee-cpu has a 14-bit memory space.
 It has an assembler and can solve a few challenges from projecteuler.net. [github.com/barnex/coffee-cpu](http://github.com/barnex/coffee-cpu)

 ```
 // This test program cycles the hex display